project-poodle/poodle/design.md

   - 0 means Value is not Array
   - 1 means Value is Array

-- Bit 6 is VARINT bit
+- Bit 6, 5, and 4 are primitive bits
-  - 0 means Value is not VARINT primitive type
+  - 000 means Value is not primitive type
-  - 1 means Value is VARINT primitive type
+  - 001 means Value is VARINT primitive type
-  - When this bit is set together with Array bit, value is VARINT array
+  - 010 means Value is VARUINT primitive type

-- Bit 5 is VARCHAR bit
+  - 011 means Value is VARCHAR primitive type with no encoding
-  - 0 means Value is not VARCHAR primitive type
+  - 100 means Value is VARCHAR primitive type with lookup encoding
-  - 1 means Value is VARCHAR primitive type
+  - 101 means Value is VARCHAR primitive type with compression encoding
+  - 110, 111 are reserved
-  - When this bit is set together with Array bit, value is VARCHAR array
+  - When these bits are set together with Array bit, value is primitive array

+- Bit 3, 2, 1 are composite bits
+  - 000 means Value is not composite type
+  - 001 means Value is Value type
-- Bit 4 is Record bit
+  - 010 means Value is Record type
+  - 011 means Value is Key type
-  - 0 means Value is not Record type
+  - 100 means Value is Scheme type
-  - 1 means Value is Record type
+  - 101 means Value is Consensus ID type
+  - 110 and 111 are reserved
-  - When this bit is set together with Array bit, value is Record array
+  - When these bits are set together with Array bit, value is composite array

-- Bit 3 is lookup scheme bit
-  - 0 means no lookup scheme
-  - 1 means a VARINT lookup scheme

-- Bit 2 is compression scheme bit
-  - 0 means no compression scheme
-  - 1 means a VARINT compression scheme

-- Bit 1 is value length bit
-  - 0 means no length
-  - 1 means length is present

 - Bit 0 is reserved bit
   - This bit is always set to 1
-  - such bit differentiate Value Magic from Record Magic
+  - This bit differentiates Value Magic from Record Magic

 Note:

 - The following encoding schemes are mutually exclusive:
-  - VARINT
-  - VARCHAR
+  - primitive bits
-  - Record
+  - composite bits

-- A properly encoded Value can have only one of the encoding schemes from above.
+- A properly encoded Value can have only one of the encoded types from the above.

-- Lookup Scheme and Compress Scheme can only be used together with VARINT or VARCHAR primitives.
-The following encoding schemes are mutually
+- Lookup Scheme and Compress Scheme can only be used together with VARCHAR primitives.
+The Lookup Scheme and Compress Scheme number are encoded as VARINT.
-  exclusive:
-  - Record
-  - Lookup Scheme
-  - Compress Scheme

 ### Value Encoding ###